Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Are Independent Contractors Exempt or Nonexempt?

-Independent contractors are not considered employees and do not fall under the FLSA guidance on this topic.
-However, you should be aware of the tax laws and other regulations affecting independent contractors in your workplace.
+Independent contractors are not considered employees and generally are not covered by the FLSA’s exempt vs. nonexempt rules.
+However, employers should be aware of the tax laws and other regulations affecting independent contractors in your workplace and how those rules differ from standards that apply to employees.

 • How Could a Business Closure Impact Exempt and Nonexempt Employees?